sbslee/pypgx/docs/cli.rst

    Optional arguments:
      -h, --help            Show this help message and exit.
-     --variants PATH       VCF file (zipped or unzipped).
+     --variants PATH       VCF file (compressed or uncompressed).
 Statistical haplotype phasing will be skipped if input VCF is already fully phased.
      --depth-of-coverage PATH
-                           Depth of coverage file (zipped or unzipped).
+                           Depth of coverage file (compressed or uncompressed).
      --control-statistics PATH
                            Archive file with the semandtic type
                            SampleTable[Statistcs].